First case of US coronavirus of unknown origin in Solano County, treated in Sacramento – Up News Info San Francisco

-UCD Medical Center said the patient was transferred there from another hospital in Northern California on Wednesday, February 19.
-Upon arrival, the patient had already been intubated, was on a respirator and received orders of protection against gout due to an "undiagnosed and suspected viral condition."
+UC Davis Medical Center said the patient was transferred there from another hospital in Northern California on Wednesday, February 19.
+Upon arrival, the patient had already been intubated, was on a respirator and received orders of protection against drops due to an "undiagnosed virus and suspicious condition."

 The patient tested positive for COVID-19 on Wednesday.
 The patient was not examined immediately to detect COVID-19 because the patient "did not meet the existing criteria of the CDC," said the UC Davis note.
 "UC Davis Health does not control the testing process," he continued.